DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 After the timeout passes or the `window.load` event is raised (whichever happens first), TestCafe starts the test.

-> Note that the `DOMContentLoaded` event is raised after the HTML document is loaded and parsed, while `window.load` is raised after all stylesheets, images, and subframes are loaded.
-That is why there is a delay between the `DOMContentLoaded` and `window.load` events fire.
+> The `DOMContentLoaded` event is raised after the HTML document is loaded and parsed.
+The `window.load` event is raised after all stylesheets, images, and subframes are loaded.
+This causes a delay between the `DOMContentLoaded` and `window.load` events.

 **Default value**: `3000`